Knowing what the best woods for picture frames are shouldn't keep you on pins and needles.

 After that there are some limits to their value for picture frames; outlined below.

-This is one of the biggest draw backs on using pine and polar for picture frames.
+This is one of the biggest draw backs on using pine and polar for frames.
 Neither of them have what would be typically considered beautiful natural color or grain patterns.

 Pine of course has more "interesting" straight grain, which can look like a bar code.